usaid-cs/yesterday-i-learned/biology.md

+1. Like other fungi that cause [candidiasis](https://en.wikipedia.org/wiki/Candidiasis), [*Candida auris*](https://en.wikipedia.org/wiki/Candida_auris) cannot reproduce in environments that do not contain a lot of carbohydrates.
+In other words, drink less beer.
+1. [Arugula](https://en.wikipedia.org/wiki/Eruca_sativa) or "rocket" is that bitter, peppery vegetable you see in salads.
+1. Athletes with spinal injuries can [boost](https://en.wikipedia.org/wiki/Boosting_%28doping%29) themselves by breaking a bone (like on a toe), triggering a fight-or-flight response without feeling it, that enhances ("boosts") performance.
+This is, of course, banned.
+1. Eggs develop in your mother before she was born, so you were actually inside your grandmother too.
 1. Compression stockings are used to get blood back to the heart easier.
 1. Death is not scary at all.
 "50% of heart attack patients have normal cholesterol levels.
 68% had arteries that were not narrow." - LifeLabs
 1. [*Valonia ventricosa*](https://en.wikipedia.org/wiki/Valonia_ventricosa), the bubble algae, is among the world's largest unicellular organisms.